 - Domain – you need to purchase your domain.
 Do not let someone else do this for you.
 Bluehost or TigerTech is who I recommend.

-- Have you business address, email address – use one that is not your primary.
+- Have your business address and email address – use one that is not your primary.

 - Logos – Your team and franchise logos